 This release of water and carbon dioxide naturally occurs during the drying process and happens instantly when you burn one down.

 When making edibles, its easy to take this step for granted.
-Decarboxylation happens haphazardly (to some degree) when we heat oil or butter to infuse it with cannabis or when we put that oil into things like Canabanana bread and toss them into the oven.
+Decarboxylation happens haphazardly (to some degree) when we heat oil or butter to infuse it with cannabis and when we cook with it.

 Benefits of Decarboxylating Marijuana